shandOsh/dotfiles/PHILOSOPHY.md

 - **bin/**: Anything in `bin/` will get added to your `${PATH}` and be made available everywhere.

-- **module/aliases.zsh**: This file is loaded automaticall and contains aliases and functions for that module.
+- **module/aliases.zsh**: This file is loaded automatically and contains aliases and functions for that module.

 - **module/envvars.zsh**: This file is loaded automatically and contains environmental variables for that module.